-Purpose: To discharge, under emergency conditions, up to 2,000 L/s of overflow water from the Mangaotea Aqueduct into the Mangaotea Stream
+Purpose: To discharge, under emergency conditions, up to 2,000L/s of overflow water from the Mangaotea Aqueduct into

+the Mangaotea Stream

+Comuliance

 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. Set aside \$600 annually for maintenance of the flood capacity of the Mangaotea Stream below the discharge, and make funds available to landowners for works Money continues to be made available each year Yes 5.
+1. That the discharge shall occur after compliance with condition 2 of 5081 is achieved No discharges in the monitoring period N/A 2.
+Definition of emergency conditions When local stormwater runoff to the race is required to be discharged to Mangaotea Stream in order to avoid the race flooding adjoining land N/A 3.
+Manage discharge to avoid or minimise flooding of farmland and roads below discharge No discharges in the monitoring period N/A 4.
+Set aside \$600 annually for maintenance of the flood capacity of the Mangaotea Stream below the discharge, and make funds available to landowners for works Money continues to be made available each year Yes 5.
 Optional change/cancellation of conditions by consent holder Not exercised N/A 6.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 7.
-Optional review provision re environmental effects No review undertaken N/A rerall assessment of environmental perf formance and compliance in respect of this N/A Ov rerall assessment of administrative perf ormance in respect of this consent High
+Meeting with stakeholders Meeting conducted when required N/A (refer to section 2.3) 7.
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent N/A 0 Overall assessment of administrative performance in respect of this consent